Q. I thought we already had fire ants here?

 Q: Do little fire ants cause blindness in pets?

 A: There is a definite link between areas where pets are experiencing blindness and the presence of little fire ants, though no studies have been done to determine causality.
+We have seen consistent evidence of pets and livestock in infested areas being stung repeatedly over time, with visible wounds on exposed areas with little or no fur, resulting in infection.

 Q. What about using fungus to control little fire ants?